-“Great Magician Berry.”
-Raven called out towards me with disgusted voice.
-“Why are you hiding behind these scums and fight me in your true form!”
+“Great Magician Berry,” Raven called out towards me with a disgusted voice.
+“Why are you hiding behind these scums and fighting me in your true form!”

 “Silence!”
 Seth attacked again, this time connecting his hit on Raven’s chest.

-Raven flew across the wall and slide in a straight line.
+Raven flew across the wall and slid in a straight line.
 The soldiers on the wall rushed in to skewer her alive.

 “Get away from her!”Seth yelled, warning the soldiers, but he was too late.
-Raven wing’s bristled and large amount of black feathers shot outward, cutting through the thick armor.
-Some had a couple of feathers stuck onto their bodies, others had their head sliced off, while majority of them had a large numbers of their legs or arms cut off.
+Raven wing’s bristled, and a large amount of black feathers shot outward, cutting through the thick armor.
+Some had a couple of feathers stuck onto their bodies, others had their heads sliced off, while most of them had a large number of their legs or arms cut off.

 “This is so pathetic.”
 Raven got up, unfazed by Seth’s attack.
 She brushed off the dirt on her clothes.

-Seth gave out a powerful roar, causing the surrounding people to turn their heads towards him.
+Seth gave out a mighty roar, causing the surrounding people to turn their heads towards him.
 The ground trembled from his voice, and his muscles bulged.
-His cat ears and tail pointed straight up like a board.
+His cat ears and tail pointed straight up like aboard.
 Powerful energy swirled around his body, he enhanced his body with body enhancement, giving him an extra boost of strength, defense, and speed.

 His feet dug into the floor, leaving behind a large gash in the ground.
-Like a bullet, the sprung forward towards Raven, and once again they exchanged furious blows.
-Seth had the upperhand in experience and technique, while Raven had sheer power.
-One could tell that Seth was tripping and making Raven stumble around like a fool, but everytime Raven hits landed, sound of something breaking could be heard.
+Like a bullet, they sprung forward towards Raven, and once again, they exchanged furious blows.
+Seth had the upper hand in experience and technique, while Raven had sheer power.
+One could tell that Seth was tripping and making Raven stumble around like a fool, but every time Raven hits, the sound of something breaking could be heard.

 All I could do was watch as the two furiously fought.
-Right now, if I jumped in thoughtlessly, They were both fighting on even grounds, fighting among each other.
+They were both fighting on even grounds, fighting among each other.
 It was truly extraordinary to see how powerful Seth was as a Beast-kin.
-Even though he was considered number one Beast-kin in the city, it was still awe inspiring.
+Even though he was considered number one Beast-kin in the city, it was still awe-inspiring.
 I knew I would do more harm to Seth than helping him.
-My level in martial arts and sword fighting was not on expert level.
+My level in martial arts and sword fighting was not on the expert level.

 General Gravion was able to pull back his army a bit further away from the wall.
-Our arrows was now unable to reach towards them as much as possible and the only one that was causing any damages were the Blood Dryads and magicians.
+Our arrows were now unable to reach towards them as much as possible, and the only one that was causing any damage was the Blood Dryads and magicians.

-Right now from my calculation, we probably cut down at least ten thousands soldiers from the first hour.
+From my calculation, we probably cut down at least ten thousand soldiers from the first hour.
 This wasn’t as bad as I hoped.

 “Quickly, regroup!”
-Hundreds of soldiers that were fleeing for their lives, changed direction as the squad leader called directed the flow and regrouped around the giant ape.
+Hundreds of soldiers fleeing for their lives, changed direction as the squad leader called, directed the flow and regrouped around the giant ape.

 “What the heck?”

-Soldiers that stumbled upon too close to the wall was being picked off by the vines and dragged towards the bloodied flower.
-More and more screams of horror could be head, while the giant ape bulldozed through the soldiers with its heavy set of arms, knocking them back, while the vines snuck up on them.
+Soldiers were being picked off by the vines and dragged towards the bloodied flower.
+More and more screams of horror could be heard, while the giant ape bulldozed through the soldiers with its massive set of arms, knocking them back, while the vines snuck upon them.